Hepatitis C

 Hepatitis C is an infectious disease caused by the hepatitis C virus (HCV) that primarily affects the liver; it is a type of viral hepatitis.
 During the initial infection period, people often have mild or no symptoms.
-Early symptoms can include fever, dark urine, abdominal pain, and yellow tinged skin.
+Early symptoms can include fever, dark urine, abdominal pain, and jaundice.
 The virus persists in the liver, becoming chronic, in about 70% of those initially infected.
 Early on, chronic infection typically has no symptoms.
 Over many years however, it often leads to liver disease and occasionally cirrhosis.
 In some cases, those with cirrhosis will develop serious complications such as liver failure, liver cancer, or dilated blood vessels in the esophagus and stomach.

 HCV is spread primarily by blood-to-blood contact associated with injection drug use, poorly sterilized medical equipment, needlestick injuries in healthcare, and transfusions.
 In regions where blood screening has been implemented, the risk of contracting HCV from a transfusion has dropped substantially to less than one per two million.
 HCV may also be spread from an infected mother to her baby during birth.
-It is not spread by superficial contact.
+It is not spread through breast milk, food, water, or casual contact such as hugging, kissing, and sharing food or drinks with an infected person.
 It is one of five known hepatitis viruses: A, B, C, D, and E.

 Diagnosis is by blood testing to look for either antibodies to the virus or viral RNA.
 In the United States, screening for HCV infection is recommended in all adults age 18 to 79 years old.